blvance/cmpm-121-f25-BrodyVance_D3/README.md

 - The new `cellBounds` helper is intentionally independent of Leaflet; the code still uses `getCellBounds(i, j)` where Leaflet `LatLngBounds` are required. `cellBounds` can be used for testing or non-visual logic.
 - TypeScript/linters may warn that `cellBounds` is unused; prefix with an underscore (`_cellBounds`) or use it where appropriate to silence the warning.

+### Step 4: Interaction radius & in-range checks

+Already complete:

+- isInRange function (line ~149) — checks against playerCell.i and playerCell.j (the player's current cell position, not a fixed classroom location).
+- Chebyshev distance check — Math.max(dx, dy) <= radius ensures only cells within ~3 cells of the player can be interacted with.
+- INTERACT_RADIUS = 3 constant — configurable and used throughout.